Simple Whitney towers, half-gropes and the Arf invariant of a knot

-To restore the framing of $W$, perform a boundary twist along the (other) arc of $\partial W$ that lies on the $(n-1)$th order Whitney disk, creating a $2n$th order intersection point between $W$ and the $(n-1)$th order Whitney disk.
-This $2n$th order intersection point can be eliminated by repeatedly pushing $\int W$ down into Whitney disks of lower order as in Figure~\ref{multi-pushdown-fig} until eventually reaching $A$, where $2^{(n-2)}$ cancelling pairs of order $(n+1)$ intersections between $\int W$ and $A$ will be created.
+To restore the framing of $W$, perform a boundary twist along the (other) arc of $\partial W$ that lies on the $(n-1)$th order Whitney disk, creating a $(2n-1)$th order intersection point between $W$ and the $(n-1)$th order Whitney disk.
+This $(2n-1)$th order intersection point can be eliminated by repeatedly pushing $\int W$ down into Whitney disks of lower order as in Figure~\ref{multi-pushdown-fig} until eventually reaching $A$, where $2^{(n-2)}$ cancelling pairs of order $n$ intersections between $\int W$ and $A$ will be created.
 These cancelling pairs admit disjointly embedded order $n$ Whitney disks (parallel copies of the Whitney disk $V$ pictured in Figure~\ref{push-down-fig}(b)), each having a single order~$n+1$ intersection with $A$.

-Since this modification of $T_n$ takes place in a neighborhood of a 1-complex, it may be repeated (in disjoint neighborhoods) until all order $(n+1)$ intersections are paired by Whitney disks.
-The boundaries of the $(n+1)$th order Whitney disks can be made disjointly embedded (and disjoint from all other Whitney disk boundaries) by applying boundary push-off moves (\ref{boundary-push}).
+Since this modification of $\cW_n$ takes place in a neighborhood of a 1-complex, it may be repeated (in disjoint neighborhoods) until all order $n$ intersections are paired by order $(n+1)$ Whitney disks.
+The boundaries of these $(n+1)$th order Whitney disks can be made disjointly embedded (and disjoint from all other Whitney disk boundaries) by applying boundary push-off moves (\ref{boundary-push}).
 Finally, intersections between any Whitney disk and the $(n+1)$th order Whitney disks can be eliminated by repeatedly pushing the $(n+1)$th order Whitney disks down (as in Figure~\ref{multi-pushdown-fig}) until they only intersect $A$, yielding a simple order $(n+1)$ Whitney tower. \end{proof}